tothmate911/A38-Kanban-development-Backend/README.md

 After the auto-redirecting to Gitlab authentication platform give these credentials:

-* e-mail: tothmate316
+* Username: tothmate316
-* password: kanban1!
+* Password: kanban1!

 If you are asked to Authorize the configured GitLab Application to use the account, then please authorize it.